IN THE SUPREME COURT OF BRITISH COLUMBIA

 appropriate standard of care is the overarching standard of a reasonable police

-.
+officer in similar circumstances.
 This standard should be applied in a

 manner that gives due recognition to the discretion inherent in police